-The percentage of people in Blountsville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.76% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Blountsville is quite a bit lower than the national average among all cities of 21.84%: just 10.76% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Blountsville in 2010 was $14,956, which is low income relative to Alabama and the nation.
 This equates to an annual income of $59,824 for a family of four.
 However, Blountsville contains both very wealthy and poor people as well.
 Blountsville also has one of the higher rates of people living in poverty in the nation, with 41.17% of its population below the federal poverty line.